Professor Emeritus: Theodore Frick

 Participation in a research group:

-If you are an Indiana University student who is interested in joining me and contributing to this development and research, please contact me.
+If you are interested in joining me and contributing to this development and research, please contact me.

 Past Research: A Sample

 To get an idea of what students in my research groups and I have previously accomplished, see the reports below.
 Some links below to copyrighted reports require authentication with your IU username and password; other links do not.

 SimEd: Developing and Studying Simulations and Games for Learning